performlikemj/neighborhood-united/README.md

-# sautAI - AI-Powered Meal Planning & Local Chef Connection Platform
+# sautai - AI-Powered Meal Planning & Local Chef Connection Platform

 **Part of the Neighborhood United ecosystem**

-sautAI is an intelligent meal-planning platform that connects users with local, certified chefs while providing AI-powered assistance for nutrition, recipes, and meal planning.
+sautai is an intelligent meal-planning platform that connects users with local, certified chefs while providing AI-powered assistance for nutrition, recipes, and meal planning.
 This application bridges the gap between talented local chefs and community members seeking convenient, healthy meal solutions.

 ## About

-sautAI revolutionizes how people approach meal planning by combining the expertise of local chefs with advanced AI assistance.
+sautai revolutionizes how people approach meal planning by combining the expertise of local chefs with advanced AI assistance.
 Our platform is designed to save users time on meal planning, shopping, and cooking while promoting dietary health and supporting local culinary entrepreneurs.

 The application features MJ, an AI-powered meal-planning consultant born in Jamaica and raised in Brooklyn, NY, who provides thoughtful, considerate guidance on food, nutrition, recipes, and meal planning.
 Through this intelligent assistant and our network of local chefs, we create a comprehensive ecosystem that supports both individual health goals and community prosperity.

-By connecting users directly with local chefs and providing intelligent meal planning tools, sautAI fosters local entrepreneurship, promotes healthier dietary choices, and enhances cultural exchange through the power of shared meals.
+By connecting users directly with local chefs and providing intelligent meal planning tools, sautai fosters local entrepreneurship, promotes healthier dietary choices, and enhances cultural exchange through the power of shared meals.
 Every interaction aims to simplify the user's culinary journey while strengthening community bonds.

 Join us in transforming how communities approach food, nutrition, and meal planning.